HaverLee1/electron-angular-sqlite-bootstrap-webpack/README.md

 # Deprecated

-Please use other [starter which uses angular-cli](https://github.com/pamtbaau/electron-angular-cli-sqlite-bootstrap).
+This repo is no onger maintained.
+I have created a new starter using angular-cli: https://github.com/pamtbaau/electron-angular-cli-sqlite-bootstrap.

 Until a few releases ago, angular-cli could not be used in combination with custom webpack configurations.
-Things have changed... and I'm using other starter for own projects.
+Things have changed for the good...

 # Sample application using Angular 8+, Electron 6+, SQLite3 4+, Bootstrap 4+ and Webpack 4+